 The P4014 project has strengthened our relationship with Ministry of Health and Child Welfare, Ministry of Public Services, labour and Social Welfare and other government departments as we interacted more frequently during project implementation.
 This has seen an improved relations between WizEar and hospital staff in various parts of the country strengthening and opening for new programmes.

 Implementation of the project of this magnitude was not an easy task due to many activities involved, however the project facilitated the development of new skills in project management and adaptation skills.
-P4014 was implemented during COVID 19 outbreak but due to strategic planning skilled acquired through P4014, ultimate goals were achieved.
+P4014 was implemented during COVID 19 outbreak but due to strategic planning skills acquired through P4014, ultimate goals were achieved.

 The financial support to outreaches/ear camps has increased WizEar visibility in Zimbabwe.
 These were also platforms for awareness campaigns on ear and hearing health.